Best Cities to Live in Romania in 2025, Based on Safety, Infrastructure, Air Quality and More

 It’s easier to paint a picture of the best places to live in by looking at the geographical areas: by tradition, the Western and North-Western areas are considered better choices than others.

-But all in all, I hope that this list of the best cities to live in Romania helps paint a better, clearer picture about the country and what it has to offer.
+But all in all, I hope that this list helps paint a better, clearer picture of the country and what it has to offer.

 Calin